- Common Name

 USFWS: Not listed

-These ducks alert their fellow ducks of danger by alarm quacks and rattling their wings.
+These birds will alert other members of their flock to danger by alarm quacks and rattling their wings.

 Ecology and Conservation

-These birds are a food source for predators and also help maintain plant growth.
+These birds are a food source for predators and also help control aquatic plant growth.

 Austin, G. Birds of the World.
 New York.
 Golden Press, Inc., 1961.